adrian-griffin/cargoport/README.md

 ```

 ## docker examples
-**⚠️ Note**: ALL backups will check for a docker-compose file in the target directory, and if found, will ensure that the docker container is stopped entirely & image digests are written to disk before performing compression.
+**✅ Note**: All backups will check for a docker-compose file in the target directory, and if found, will ensure that the docker container is stopped entirely & image digests are written to disk before performing compression.
 Service is restarted after backup completion.

 Perform a local-only backup of a docker compose container directory
 ```shell